Everest Base Camp Trek - 12 Days

 Day 05:

 You start the journey to Dingboche today.
 You will climb downhill through the lush rhododendron forest.
 On the way, you will cross the Imja Khola.
 Gradually, you will begin an ascent with breathtaking views of Ama Dablam.
-Your first stop is the village of Panboche.
-A visit to the village will introduce you to a Buddhist monastery and fascinating Sherpa culture.
+Your first stop is the village of Pangboche.
+A visit to the village will introduce you to a Tibetan monastery and Sherpa culture.
+You'll notice fields surrounded by stone walls, which protect crops like barley, buckwheat, and potatoes from the cold winds.
 You’ll next reach the day’s destination, Dingboche, after a 5–6-hour hike.

 Max Altitude: 4,410 Meters Meals: Breakfast, Lunch & DinnerAccommodation: Tea House or LodgeDuration: 5-6 hoursDistance: 11 Km